 An easy and deliciously indulgent drinking dessert that comes together in minutes, this Rum and Peppermint White Hot Chocolate is a boozy twist on the classic with refreshing peppermint flavor.
 It’s perfectly creamy and not too sweet.

 I didn’t get a white raven from the Citadel, but I can tell winter has surely come!
 It’s cold, windy, and snow days are just around the corner.
 And when that happens, there’s nothing like a deliciously indulgent mug of hot chocolate!
-Hot chocolates are almost a daily occurrence in our house now.
-Especially, when paired with these homemade marshmallows, I feel like I’m almost obliged to make it. 🙂
+Hot chocolates are almost a daily occurrence in our house now and I’ve shared several of them on the blog before like this Parisian hot chocolate, peanut butter hot chocolate, rocky road hot chocolate, and even a dairy free French hot chocolate!
+But especially when paired with these homemade marshmallows, I feel like I’m almost obliged to make hot chocolate. 🙂

 And instead of having it in the morning, we like sipping on our hot chocolate at night, a little treat just before we wind down for the day.
-So adding a little adult indulgence, a.k.a booze was only natural. 🙂 I’ve previously shared this luscious rocky road hot chocolate and this thick, deeply flavorful Parisian hot chocolate recipes on the blog before.
-But today, I’m sharing this easy and decadent Rum and Peppermint White Hot Chocolate!
+So adding a little adult indulgence, a.k.a booze was only natural. 🙂 But today, I’m sharing this easy and decadent Rum and Peppermint White Hot Chocolate!
 Truthfully, I didn’t think I’d like a white hot chocolate as I thought it would be cloyingly sweet.
 BUT it need not be.
 Especially after you spike it with some rum and then some peppermint!